 Intensive Arabic in Rabat (Summer)

 The Summer Intensive Arabic Programs in Rabat, Morocco offers Modern Standard Arabic programs in two 4-week sessions.
 The Intensive Arabic program is highly interactive, with five contact hours of Arabic language instruction each day, five days a week for a total of 100 hours of Arabic during each four-week session.
 Students receive 80 hours of instruction in Modern Standard Arabic, covering the material usually taught in one semester on a U.S. campus and 20 hours in Moroccan Arabic.
 Students should expect to spend a minimum of 3 additional hours per day on homework.
 Classes are held at AMIDEAST’s office in Agdal and are taught by AMIDEAST’s Arabic language faculty.
+Students earn a total of 6 credits per session.
+We want to remind you that this program is VERY intensive in nature.
+You will be spending at least 8 hours per day on Arabic – 5 hours in class and 3 hours on homework.
+We suggest you plan ahead to adequately budget your time.

 AMIDEAST’s full-time program staffs have extensive knowledge of the countries in which they work and provide unparalleled academic and cultural support to students during their time abroad.